AmitThakur/amitthakur.github.io/about.md

 I haven't read any novel from cover to cover.
 Lately, I have started reading this year (2016).

 I like to share my useful thoughts and learnings through blogging.
+[Here are few things I learnt in my life]({{site.baseurl}}/about/things-learnt).

-You can reach me via email at hello[at]amitthakur[dot]org.
+You can reach me via email at hello@<this site domain name>

 My other online presence are: